ramulugiragani/githutest03/doc/contributing/advocacy-ambasador-program.md

 # Advocacy Ambassador program

-The project aims to support and encourage developers and developer advocates to promote Node.js as a project and to help communicate key messages to their constituencies.
+Node.js aims to support and encourage developers and developer advocates to promote Node.js as a project and to help communicate key messages to their constituencies.